 • Acute period of viral hepatitis (in the chronic stage, LDH activity, as a rule, does not leave the normal range);

-• Malignant tumors (especially with metastasis), localized mainly in the liver tissue.
-Meanwhile, a strict correlation, in contrast to myocardial infarction (the larger the focus, the higher the LDH activity) between the progression of the oncological process and the change in the spectrum of lactate dehydrogenase is not traced;
+• Malignant tumors (especially those with metastasis), localized mainly in the liver tissue.
+Meanwhile, a strict correlation, in contrast to myocardial infarction (the larger the size of the lesion, the higher the activity of LDH) between the progression of the oncological process and changes in the spectrum of lactate dehydrogenase is not traced;

-• Various hematological pathology (, acute, granulocytosis, chronic myeloid leukemia, or folic acid deficiency);
+• Various hematological pathologies (acute, granulocytosis, chronic myeloblastic leukemia, or folic acid deficiency);

-• Massive destruction of platelets, the cause of which is often not provided with sufficient selection for individual blood systems (for example, HLA);
+• Massive destruction of platelets, which is often caused by platelets that are not provided with sufficient selection for individual blood systems (for example, HLA);

-• Diseases of the musculoskeletal system, in the first place - damage to skeletal muscles (trauma, atrophic lesions, mainly at the initial stage of the development of the disease).
+• Diseases of the musculoskeletal system, primarily damage to skeletal muscles (injuries, atrophic lesions, mainly at the initial stage of disease development).

 LDH and cardiac muscle necrosis

-The study of the glycolytic enzyme has a very important diagnostic value in the defeat of the heart muscle, therefore refers to the main enzymatic tests that determine myocardial infarction on the first day development of a dangerous necrotic process localized in the heart muscle (8 - 12 hours from the onset of pain syndrome).
-The increase in enzyme activity occurs primarily due to the LDH-1 fraction and partly due to the second fraction (LDH-2).
+The study of the glycolytic enzyme is of very important diagnostic value in case of damage to the heart muscle, therefore refers to the main enzymatic tests that determine myocardial infarction on the first day development of a dangerous necrotic process localized in the heart muscle (8–12 hours from the onset of pain).
+The increase in enzyme activity occurs, first of all, due to the LDH-1 fraction and partly due to the second fraction (LDH-2).

-After a day or two from a painful attack, the blood LDH level reaches its maximum values and in most cases retains a high degree of activity for up to 10 days.
-It should be noted that activity is in direct proportion to the area of myocardial damage(the larger the size of the focus, the higher the value of the indicator).
-Thus, myocardial infarction, initially diagnosed with the help of such laboratory tests as the determination of creatine kinase and the CF fraction of creatine kinase, in a day can already be confirmed by this enzymatic study (LDH is increased and increased significantly - 3 - 4 ... up to 10 times).
+After a day or two from a painful attack, the level of LDH in the blood reaches its maximum values and in most cases remains highly active for up to 10 days.
+It should be noted that activity is directly dependent on the area of myocardial damage(the larger the size of the lesion, the higher the indicator values).
+Thus, myocardial infarction, initially diagnosed using laboratory tests such as determination of creatine kinase and the MB fraction of creatine kinase, can be confirmed within a day by this enzymatic test (LDG is elevated and increased significantly - 3 - 4 ... up to 10 times).

-In addition to an increase in the total activity of lactate dehydrogenase and an increase in the activity of the LDH-1 fraction, the LDH / LDH-1 ratio or HBDH (hydroxybutyrate dehydrogenase) and the LDH-1 / LDH-2 ratio are of particular value for detecting acute myocardial infarction.
-Considering that the values of HBDH in the acute period of the disease change significantly upward, and the total activity of lactate dehydrogenase will be reduced relative to rather high values of LDH-1, then the LDH / HBDH ratio will noticeably fall and will be below 1.30.
-At the same time, the LDH-1 / LDH-2 ratio, on the contrary, will show an upward trend, striving to reach 1.00 (and sometimes even cross this line).
+In addition to increasing the total activity of lactate dehydrogenase and increasing the activity of the LDH-1 fraction, the LDH/LDH-1 or HBDG (hydroxybutyrate dehydrogenase) ratio and the LDH-1/LDH-2 ratio are of particular value for detecting acute myocardial infarction.
+Considering that the GBDG values in the acute period of the disease change significantly upward, and the total activity of lactate dehydrogenase will be reduced relative to the rather high LDH-1 values, the LDH/GBDG ratio will noticeably drop and will be below 1.30.
+At the same time, the LDH-1/LDG-2 ratio, on the contrary, will tend to increase, tending to reach 1.00 (and sometimes even cross this line).

 Other reasons for changing odds

-The above parameters, in addition to necrotic damage to the heart muscle, are subject to change in the case of other serious diseases:
+The above parameters, in addition to necrotic damage to the heart muscle, are also subject to changes in the case of other serious diseases:

-• Hemolytic anemia of various origins (LDH / HBDH decreases and becomes below 1.3);
+• Hemolytic anemia of various origins (LDG/GBDG decreases and becomes below 1.3);

 • Megaloblastic anemia (the content of the first fraction significantly exceeds the concentration of the second);